 The path to good health starts with finding the right doctor.
 I have the wisdom and experience of an older doctor, yet the passion and up-to-date knowledge of a newer doctor.
 Most importantly, I have the right academic credentials, scientific expertise, and treatment protocols to help prevent and reverse chronic degenerative disease, maximize your mental and physical performance, and extend your lifespan.

 My promises to you are straightforward: I will listen closely to understand your concerns.
 I will give you straight answers so you can make intelligent decisions about your health.
-After uncovering your true state of health, I will arm you with the knowledge and tools to put you on a path to a healthier, stronger, and biologically younger body.
+After uncovering your true state of health, I will arm you with the knowledge and offer the tools to put you on a proven path to a healthier, stronger, and biologically younger body.